djha-skin/tmux-repl-mcp/README.md

 An [MCP](https://modelcontextprotocol.io/) server for interacting with a REPL running inside a [tmux](https://github.com/tmux/tmux) pane.

+With it running, you might say something like

+> I have a Lisp REPL running in the other pane (pane 0) of the current window we're in (pane 6).
+Please debug the function we're writing together using that REPL.

 Use it with [Goose](https://github.com/block/goose), Cursor, or any other MCP client to send commands to a running REPL and read back the output with perfect timing — no more guessing how long to `sleep`.